codesy/codesy/docs/index.rst

 Welcome to codesy's documentation!
 ==================================

+`codesy <http://codesy.io>`_ is a pay-what-you-want market for the open source community to encourage coders to fix important bugs.

 Contents:

 .. toctree::
    :maxdepth: 2

-`codesy <http://codesy.io>`_ is a pay-what-you-want market for the open source community to encourage coders to fix important bugs.
+   development

 Indices and tables